bibi21000/arduino-fullip/sphinx/readme.rst

 FullIP for Arduino (https://github.com/bibi21000/arduino-fullip)

 FullIP is a suite of ip protocols implementation for Arduino.
+It's compatible with Ethernet/W5100 and UIPEthernet/ENC28j60.

 Applications availables :